Operation Mongoose: Formal authorisation for action

-President Kennedy, the Attorney General, CIA Director John McCone, Richard Goodwin, and Brigadier General Lansdale met on November 21, 1961, to discuss plans for Operation Mongoose.
+The Kennedy administration, including President Kennedy, Attorney General Robert F. Kennedy, CIA director John McCone, Richard Goodwin, and Brigadier General Lansdale met on November 21, 1961, to discuss plans for Operation Mongoose.
 Robert Kennedy stressed the importance of immediate dynamic action to discredit the Castro regime in Cuba.
 He remained disappointed from the failure of the Bay of Pigs invasion just a few months prior.
 By the end of November, President Kennedy had finalized details for Operation Mongoose.
 Lansdale remained in charge of the operation, and access to knowledge of Operation Mongoose remained strictly confidential and limited.
 As was common throughout the Kennedy presidency, decision making would be centralized and housed within the secret Special Group (SG-A).
 At this time, Operation Mongoose was underway.

+In a testimony given during the Taylor Committee investigation of the Bay of Pigs invasion, Gen. Shoup admitted that then as well as now, no operation like the Bay of Pigs could have been covert in nature.
+This was admitted after a lengthy question and answer dialogue where Attorney General Robert Kennedy attempted to establish that General Shoup failed to meet his responsibilities during the Invasion.
+Most of the content of his, General Shoup's, answers related to transporting men and supplies to the beaches during the Bay of Pigs Invasion.